short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

 own phpunit invocation so the fast unit signal and the slow integration signal stay separated.

+One special case: the Cloudflare purge tests (`test-CloudflarePurge.php`) boot a local `php -S` capture server on port 8437 inside the container, because the purge uses raw cURL that the WP HTTP mock can't intercept.
+No real Cloudflare traffic is ever sent.

 ```bash
 # Integration suite only
 bin/test.sh --integration